microsoft/onnxruntime/docs/performance/tune-performance.md

 ### ONNX GO Live Tool
 {: .no_toc }

-The [ONNX Go Live "OLive" tool](https://github.com/microsoft/OLive) is an easy-to-use pipeline for converting models to ONNX and optimizing performance with ONNX Runtime.
-The tool can help identify the optimal runtime configuration to get the best performance on the target hardware for the model.
+The [ONNX Go Live "OLive" tool](https://github.com/microsoft/OLive) is a Python package that automates the process of accelerating models with ONNX Runtime(ORT).
+It contains two parts: (1) model conversion to ONNX with correctness checking (2) auto performance tuning with ORT.
+Users can run these two together through a single pipeline or run them independently as needed.

-As a quickstart, please see the notebooks: [Python](https://github.com/microsoft/OLive/blob/master/notebook/Convert_Models_and_Tune_Performance_with_OLive_Python_SDK.ipynb), [Docker images](https://github.com/microsoft/OLive/blob/master/notebook/Convert_Models_and_Tune_Performance_with_OLive_Docker_Images.ipynb)
+As a quickstart, please see the [notebook tutorials](https://github.com/microsoft/OLive/tree/master/notebook-tutorial) and [command line examples](https://github.com/microsoft/OLive/tree/master/cmd-example)

 ### Profiling and Performance Report
 {: .no_toc }